Codecademy/docs/content/java/concepts/errors/terms/typenotpresentexception/typenotpresentexception.md

   - 'paths/computer-science'
 ---

-The **`TypeNotPresentException`** is an exception in Java that occurs when an application tries to access a type using its name as a string, but the type definition cannot be found.
-Unlike ClassNotFoundException, this exception is unchecked.
+**`TypeNotPresentException`** is an exception in Java that occurs when an application tries to access a type using its name as a string, but the type definition cannot be found.
+Unlike the `ClassNotFoundException`, this exception is unchecked at compile-time.
 It can happen when attempting to access undefined type variables or when loading classes, interfaces, or annotation types.
 This exception is particularly relevant when using reflective annotation reading APIs.
-Overall, the TypeNotPresentException is thrown when the specified type is not present or cannot be accessed at runtime.
+Overall, the `TypeNotPresentException` is thrown when the specified type is not present or cannot be accessed at runtime.

 ## Example